digitalproductstudio/werkstuk-infodag-ar-IMDVERSE-StefVB/README.md

 - More levels
 - More animations
 - More sounds
-- More confetti
 - More fun
 - More learning
-- More discovering
 - More exploring
-- More creating
 - More sharing
 - More repeating
 - More of everything